aendie/SkyAlmanac-Py3/README.md

 **UPDATE: Apr 2021**

 A double moonrise or moonset on the same day is now highlighted for better legibility.
 Event Time tables can now be generated - these are the tables containing data in hours:minutes:seconds, e.g. sunrise, sunset, moonrise, moonset and Meridian Passage.
 Accuracy to to the second of time is not required for navigational purposes, but may be used to compare accuracy with other algorithms.
 Some internal technical enhancements and minor changes to text are also included.
+For example, moonrise and moonset times now take into account the lunar distance from the Earth (which varies slightly).

 **UPDATE: May 2021**